syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 N> This 64-bit binaries are required only when the native call property is enabled.
 N> Make sure to provide the 64-bit binaries path while using the 64-bit environment.

-The following sample code snippet demonstrates the OCR processor with native call support of tesseract 3.05.
+The following code sample demonstrates the OCR processor with native call support of tesseract 3.05 by setting [TesseractVersion](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html#Syncfusion_OCRProcessor_OCRSettings_TesseractVersion) as 3.05.

 {% tabs %}